Natural pigments, watercolor paints, plant dyes & inks

 Rocks such as sandstone, shale, muscovite, etc. can also be processed, but the processing is a lot more tedious.
 Harder stones may be worth processing, especially if they have unique colors.
 Clays can make good pigments, but not always; you can dig them out, let them dry, remove any large or hard rocks or organic matter and grind them after levigation.
 Each geology and ecosystem has something different to offer you, and it requires a lot of experimentation.

-Materials like soot and charcoal also make for great pigment sources.
-Soot produces more of a warm black, while charcoal produces a cool black.
-Charcoal black is obtained by carbonizing (charring) wood.
-It is very stable as are all carbon blacks and is absolutely lightfast and compatible with all other pigments.
-I collected some wood charcoal from a bonfire on a trail run in Upper Austria and transformed it into beautiful granular black paint.
-However, one must remember that incomplete combustion of wood results in the formation of toxic hydrocarbons.
-Read here for more information.
+Materials like soot and charcoal are excellent sources of pigments.
+Soot typically produces a warm black, while charcoal yields a cool black.
+Charcoal black, obtained through the carbonization or charring of wood, is highly stable, like all carbon blacks, and exhibits excellent lightfastness.
+It’s also compatible with other pigments.
+For instance, I collected some wood charcoal from a bonfire during a trail run in Upper Austria and transformed it into beautiful granular black paint.
+However, it’s important to remember that incomplete combustion of wood can result in the formation of toxic hydrocarbons.
+For more information on this topic, refer to [source link].

-One of the best candidates for paint is the ochres.
-Ochre is the specific term for a pigment that comes from iron oxides and iron-based minerals, clays, and soils.
-So generally, ochres are common minerals found world-wide that contain varying amounts of iron and oxygen.
+Among the best candidates for paint are ochres.
+Ochre is a term specifically used for pigments derived from iron oxides and iron-based minerals, clays, and soils.
+Essentially, ochres are common minerals found worldwide that contain varying amounts of iron and oxygen.

 A short tutorial: Foraging for natural pigments.